Have a question that isn’t answered here? Contact Visitor Services at 617-478-3100 or email@example.com.

 Is the ICA accessible to visitors with disabilities and special needs?

 The ICA is fully wheelchair accessible.
-Wheelchair seating and assistive listening devices are available in the Barbara Lee Family Foundation Theater; please call the box office at 617-478-3103 in advance to make a request.
+Wheelchair seating and assistive listening devices are available in the Barbara Lee Family Foundation Theater; please contact the box office at 617-478-3103 or firstname.lastname@example.org in advance to make a request.
 If you need further assistance, including sign language interpretation, please contact the box office at least two weeks in advance of the program.

 Visitors with wheelchairs may be dropped off directly in front of the museum.
 Available parking options can be found here.